gamethapcam/pokemon-wilds/README.md

 ![Pokemon Wilds](https://github.com/SheerSt/pokemon-wilds/blob/master/android/assets/8.png)

 ## How to Play
  - **DISCLAIMER:** this is currently in Alpha.
 Things are getting there, but still not fully complete.
-I am working hard to find and fix bugs; however, **expect to find bugs (especially in multiplayer).** If you find a bug, please consider creating an issue here on github describing it (that would help me out a ton).
+I am working hard to find and fix bugs; however, **expect to find bugs.** If you find a bug, please consider creating an issue here on github describing it (that would help me out a ton).
  - Windows - Download /builds/latest/pokemon-wilds.exe and run.
    - *Alternatively, download and run /builds/latest/pokemon-wilds.jar if the exe doesn't work.*
  - Mac - Download /builds/latest/pokemon-wilds.jar and run.